deckhouse/sds-replicated-volume/docs/FAQ.md

 ### Migrating to DRBDStoragePool

 The `DRBDStoragePool` resource allows you to create a `Storage Pool` in `LINSTOR`.
 It is recommended to create this resource for the `Storage Pools` that already exist in LINSTOR and specify the existing `LVMVolumeGroups` in this resource.
 In this case, the controller will see that the corresponding `Storage Pool` has been created and leave it unchanged, while the `status.phase` field of the created resource will be set to `Created`.
 Refer to the [sds-node-configurator](../../sds-node-configurator/stable/usage.html) documentation to learn more about `LVMVolumeGroup` resources.
 To learn more about working with `DRBDStoragePool` resources, click [here](./usage.html).

+## Why is it not recommended to use RAID for disks that are used by the `sds-drbd` module?

+DRBD with a replica count greater than 1 provides de facto network RAID.
+Using RAID locally may be inefficient because:

+- Redundant RAID dramatically increases the overhead in terms of space utilization.
+Here is an example: Suppose, a `DBRDStorageClass` is used with `replication` set to `ConsistencyAndAvailability`.
+With this setting, DRBD will store data in three replicas (one replica per three different hosts).
+If RAID1 is used on these hosts, a total of 6 GB of disk space will be required to store 1 GB of data.
+Redundant RAID is worth using for easier server maintenance when the storage costs are irrelevant.
+RAID1 in this case will allow you to change disks on servers without having to move data replicas from the "problem" disk.

+- As for RAID0, the performance gain will be unnoticeable, since data replication will be performed over the network and the network is likely to be the bottleneck.
+On top of that, decreased storage reliability on the host will potentially lead to data unavailability given that in DRBD, switching from a faulty replica to a healthy one is not instantaneous.

+## Why do you recommend using local disks (and not NAS)?

+Motivation: DRBD replicates data over the network.
+If NAS is used, the network load will increase as well as the read/write latency.